 Winner: Apple Music

 With so many songs at the ready, streaming libraries can seem daunting for those who want to find new music, but Spotify provides a lot of useful tools for finding new songs to suit your taste.
 Personalized playlists like Discover Weekly provide fantastic opportunities for subscribers to latch on to new music from artists they never stumbled across on their own.
-The deep well of base genres to choose from makes new music ripe for the picking, and other personalized playlists like Daily Mixes are constantly being added.
-Spotify even has a featured series called Secret Genius, which allows fans of pop music to listen to the songwriters behind some of their favorite hits.
+The deep well of base genres to choose from makes new music ripe for the picking, and listeners can personalize playlists simply by liking specific songs as they listen.
+While Spotify recommends ongoing playlists and channels to new users, including editor-curated playlists for specific tastes, these features are much more limited for free users.

 Discover Weekly, in particular, deserves high praise in the streaming world.
 Added to your feed every Monday morning, the feature delivers a two-hour playlist of personalized music recommendations based on your listening habits, as well as the habits of those who listen to similar artists.
 Playlists are often chock-full of tracks you haven’t heard before, as well as deep cuts from some of your favorite artists.
 Listen to a lot of Billy Eilish?
 Your weekly playlist might include her brother Finneas.
 The feature is not always on point, but it’s often impressive.

 Spotify also gives you the chance to create, share, and follow playlists of any kind — including those shared by friends — with a simple click, along with expertly curated playlists for any mood or genre you’re into to keep things fresh.
-The service also recently announced a new Collaborative Playlist feature that lets you create playlists with your friends that you can all add to and edit.
+There’s even a Collaborative Playlist feature that lets you create playlists with your friends that you can all add to and edit.
+There’s also an option called Group Session that that’s two or more Premium users to control the same playback from their individual apps in a sort of party mode.

 As for Apple Music, upon creating an account, users are prompted to select some of their favorite artists so the service can get a sense of their tastes.
 The interface for this is a digital ball pit, with each ball representing an artist.
 Users simply tap particular balls to indicate artists they like (one tap) or love (two).
-You can also always head back via the Account tab — accessible by tapping the icon in the top-right corner of For You — to reselect your favorite genres and artists.
-While it is a visually striking way to dictate music preferences (the pink-on-white background is pure Apple-chic), the style stomps on the utility a bit.
-On mobile devices, in particular, the balls quickly clog up the screen, sluggishly bouncing off each other as they grow and making it a pain to select more artists.
+Recent upgrades in iOS 14 changed the previous For You starting place to a more comprehensive Listen Now section that recommends a variety of music based on your listening history and other activities, making it a great option for getting recommendations.

 Thankfully, once the process is complete, Apple Music does a great job curating playlists to appeal to your preferences.
 Playlists might be based on genre, artist, or even a particular activity like driving.
 Apple claims the playlists are curated by a “team of experts.”
 This cabal of tastemakers — whoever they are — do a good job, creating varied playlists that are at once familiar yet fresh, like a mixtape you might get from a friend.